5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 ## Description

 Keyboard Keys can be re-mapped for triggering different keys than the one that's actual pressed.
-For example, Function keys like `F2` can be re-mapped to triggering `F10`, etc.
+Function keys like `F2` can be re-mapped to triggering `F10`, for example, etc.

 ### **Update** [September 30, 2020]:

-**VoodooPS2Controller.kext** now separates the brightness shortcut part from the standalone driver **BrightnessKeys.kext** and it provides the methods `Notify (GFX0, 0x86)` and `Notify (GFX0, 0x87)`.
+**`VoodooPS2Controller.kext`** now separates the brightness shortcut keys part from the standalone driver **`BrightnessKeys.kext`** and it provides the methods `Notify (GFX0, 0x86)` and `Notify (GFX0, 0x87)`.
 The legacy brightness shortcut patch is no longer needed.
 If the new driver is invalid please refer to this chapter to assign 2 keys mapped to `F14`, `F15` for the shortcut keys to adjust brightness.

   - **VoodooPS2Controller.kext**: [https://github.com/acidanthera/VoodooPS2](https://github.com/acidanthera/VoodooPS2)
   - **BrightnessKeys.kext**: [https://github.com/acidanthera/BrightnessKeys](https://github.com/acidanthera/BrightnessKeys)